MockingbirdME/game_md/magic/arcane_powers.md

 * Duplicate Effect - spell/effect, free for all mages, all mages
     * (+) - cast this spell/effect an additional time for each success spent.
 Spells that require a skill check to target or need to be thrown still require separate skill checks and actions, spells that do not require a skill check to target can not select the same target more than once.
 * Energize - short, lighting, all mages
-    * (1+) - target character regains X stamina plus one per additional success spent, the character then suffers one fatigue plus one for every three additional successes spent on this power.
+    * (x) - target character regains X stamina per success spent, the character then suffers one fatigue plus one for every three additional successes spent on this power.
 * Enhance Range - spell/effect, space, all mages
     * (x) - for each success choose close range, range increment, or max range to increase that statistic by its base value, if close range exceeds max range increase max range so that it is one range increment higher than close range.
 * Force Barrier - short, force, all mages